School of Economic, Political and Policy Sciences

 36 semester credit hours minimum

-The mission of the Master of Science (MS) in Social Data Analytics and Research is to equip individuals with rigorous multi-disciplinary proficiency in methods of social data production, collection and investigation for which there is a strong and increasing demand in the public, nonprofit, and private sectors, as well as in doctoral programs and other advanced research organizations.
+The mission of the Master of Science (MS) in Social Data Analytics and Research (SDAR) is to equip individuals with rigorous multi-disciplinary proficiency in methods of social data production, collection, investigation and visualization using the big data approach for which there is a strong and increasing demand in the public, nonprofit, and private sectors, as well as in doctoral programs and other advanced research organizations.

-The MS in Social Data Analytics and Research endows students with a clear understanding of the processess involved in the creation, assembly, analysis, and interpretation of social science data.
-It encourages reflection on core methods, theories and philosophical dimensions of social science practice.
-It fosters an appreciation of the role of applied social science in helping to shaping public policy and action through participation in the evaluation of policies and programs in place as well as through the formulation of new ones based on the outcomes of data analysis.
+The MS in Social Data Analytics and Research endows students with a clear understanding of algorithmic modeling and collection of social big data using modern methods such as API and search-based web scrapping.
+It encourages reflection not only on core methods, theories and philosophical dimensions of social science practice, but also emerging data analytic methods such as social media data collection, social network analysis, machine learning, spatiotemporal mapping, data mining and visualization, and big data management.
+It also fosters an appreciation of the role of social data analytic methods in helping to shaping public policy and action through participation in the evaluation of policies and programs in place as well as through the formulation of new ones based on the outcomes of data analysis.

-- Harness acquired skills and capabilities in practice to sustain public, nonprofit, and private sector organizations as they address pressing societal issues on both local and global scales;
+- big data analytic skills and capabilities in practice to sustain public, nonprofit, and private sector organizations as they address pressing societal issues on both local and global scales;

 The University's general admission requirements are discussed on the Graduate Admission page.